Pixel Buds

 The Pixel Buds is a line of wireless earbuds developed and marketed by Google.
 The first-generation Pixel Buds were launched on October 4, 2017, at the Made by Google launch event, and became available for preorder on the Google Store the same day.
 They have the Google Assistant built-in and support Google Translate.

 The second-generation Pixel Buds (sometimes known as Pixel Buds 2 or Pixel Buds 2020 to distinguish them from the first-generation earbuds) were announced at the Pixel 4 hardware event on October 15, 2019.
 They were released on April 27, 2020 and debuted to positive reviews.

 In June 2021, Google announced the Pixel Buds A-Series, a mid-range variant of the second-generation Pixel Buds.
 In May 2022, Google announced the Pixel Buds Pro, a premium variant of the Pixel Buds with additional features including active noise cancellation.
+In August 2024, Google announced the Pixel Buds Pro 2 with Gemini and with improved active noise cancellation.

-First-generation
+First generation

 The Pixel Buds were announced at Google's annual hardware event on October 4, 2017, alongside its second-generation Pixel 2 smartphone.
 Color choices for the Pixel Buds complemented the Pixel 2, and carried the same names: Just Black, Clearly White, and Kinda Blue, referring to the color of the circular plastic cap visible in the ear.
 After the second-generation Pixel Buds were announced in October 2019, Google removed the first-generation from its store.